CollinHeist/TitleCardMaker/docs/getting_started/add_series.md

 ---
-title: Getting Started - Adding a Series
+title: Manually Adding a Series
 description: >
     An introduction to manually adding a Series to TitleCardMaker.
 ---